slavaschmidt/freeton-sdk-client-scala-examples/README.md

 ```scala
 fork in run := true
 ```
-- forking is also necessary to be able to run examples multiple times in sbt [interactive mode](https://www.scala-sbt.org/1.x/docs/Howto-Interactive-Mode.html)
+- forking is also necessary for running examples multiple times in sbt [interactive mode](https://www.scala-sbt.org/1.x/docs/Howto-Interactive-Mode.html)

-- it also contains an example of how the target for native libraries can be defined:
+- following demonstrates how the target for native libraries can be defined:
 ```scala
 javaOptions in run += s"-Djava.io.freetontmpdir=${(baseDirectory.value / "lib").getPath}"
 ```

-- the binding library users logback for logging but does not include any logging backends.
-This project includes logback as logging backend:
+- the binding library users [logback](http://logback.qos.ch/) for logging but does not include any logging backends.
+This project includes `logback-classic` as logging backend:
 ```scala
 libraryDependencies += "ch.qos.logback" % "logback-classic" % "1.2.3"
 ```

 ### logback.xml

-The [logback.xml](src/main/resources/logback.xml) overrides default log4j configuration in a way to reveal internal communication between the binding code and the ton client.
+The [logback.xml](src/main/resources/logback.xml) overrides default log4j configuration to reveal internal communication flow between the binding code and the ton client.
-Changing the "TRACE" logging level to "DEBUG", "INFO", "WARN" or "ERROR" makes the binding successively less noisy.
+Changing the `"TRACE"` logging level to `"DEBUG"`, `"INFO"`, `"WARN"` or `"ERROR"` makes the binding successively less noisy.

 ## Examples